Treatment at Mayo ClinicBy Mayo Clinic Staff

 - Catheterization.
-Inserting a small tube (catheter) into your bladder to drain urine and relieve pain — in the case of a complete blockage — is the usual first step in treatment.
-Self-catheterization is an option if you're diagnosed with a short stricture.
-Simply inserting a catheter may correct and open the urethra, if done periodically.
+Inserting a small tube (catheter) into your bladder to drain urine is the usual first step for treating urine blockage.
+Your doctor may also recommend antibiotics targeted to treat an underlying infection, if one is present.
+Self-catheterization may be an option if you're diagnosed with a short stricture.

 - Urethroplasty.
-Urethroplasty surgically removes the narrowed section of your urethra or enlarges it.
+Urethroplasty involves surgically removing the narrowed section of your urethra or enlarging it.
+The procedure may also involve reconstruction of the surrounding tissues.
+Tissues from other areas of the body, such as your skin or mouth, may be used as a graft during reconstruction.
 The recurrence of strictures after urethroplasty is low.

-- Endoscopic internal urethrotomy.
-Your doctor inserts a cystoscope — a thin optical device — into your urethra.
+- Endoscopic urethrotomy.
+During this procedure, your doctor inserts a cystoscope — a thin optical device — into your urethra.
 Instruments inserted through the cystoscope into the urethra remove the stricture or vaporize it with a laser.
 This surgical procedure offers faster recovery, minimal scarring and less risk of infection, although recurrence is possible.

 - Implanted stent or permanent catheter.
 If you have a severe stricture and choose not to have surgery, you may opt for a permanent artificial tube (stent) to keep the urethra open, or a permanent catheter to drain the bladder.
 However, these procedures have several disadvantages, including risk of bladder irritation, discomfort and urinary tract infections.
 They also require close monitoring.
 Urethral stents are often a measure of last resort and are rarely used.

 - Peterson A. Treatment of urethral stricture disease. http://www.uptodate.com/home.
 Accessed July 29, 2015.